ayman/textr/README.md

 This is an experiment right now.
 You supply your API key for Google Cloud Services and you can select a photo and query Google's API for what text might be in the photo.
-Currently it displays a dialog box with the text.
-Eventually, I'd like it to tag or add EXIF data with the text (to make it searchable).
+Found text is added as searchable custom metadata.

 This came about as I was listening to the [PetaPixel Podcast #57][PPP57] and someone had a question about an